gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 ## AWS?

-I'll now see if I can deploy this same Live Beats app to AWS.
+I'll now see if I can deploy the Live Beats app to AWS.
 First I'll need to [create an AWS account](/docs/3-aws-create-account.md).